Hellurrr, Goodbye: Tyler Perry Splits With Longtime Boo Gelila Bekele, Gets Panty-Bombed By Thirsty Aunties

 In a world with so much sadness, please try and stay in the good!
 Merry Christmas and let’s look forward to 2021 bringing us peace!”

 According to E!
-News, Perry and longtime girlfriend/mother of his 6-year-old son Gelila Bekele amicably split while maintaining a friendship and raising their son together.
+News, Perry and their longtime girlfriend/mother of his 6-year-old son Gelila Bekele amicably split while maintaining a friendship and raising their son together.

 The 51-year-old almost billionaire and Bekele are rumored to have been together for nearly a decade that he spent pumping out projects and rarely mentioning her.

-One rare mention happened in an interview wth T.I. on his ExpediTiously podcast back in March.
+One rare mention happened in an interview with T.I. on his ExpediTiously podcast back in March.
 When asked why he wasn’t married, Perry responded, “I have someone who’s wonderful and she’s getting her share of all of it.”

 Ladies, would you date Tyler Perry?
 If so, what you would do if she showed up dressed as Madea on the date?
 Peep the hilarious hysteria over his announcement/thirsty aunties shooting their shot in his @mentions/comments on the flip.